(This is part five of a story about an ultramarathon-runner who bets his legs that he can beat a horse in a 100-mile race.)

 Whitney never believed me that it was just a mistake.
 She was so bitter that she finished our book alone: Don’t Run to Live, Live to Run.
 Contractually, she was obligated to put my name on the cover, but the story was all about the first woman to win The Great Race.
 Sold like hotcakes.

-I sipped from the hose from my three-liter water-backpack, then spat.
+I sipped from the hose of my three-liter water-backpack, then spat.
 I forgot the river was bitter.
-Why was I carrying it?
 I dumped water from the backpack mid-run.
 That saved me about seven pounds.

 The water trickled down a ditch into a cactus-patch.
 The trail was so rough and steep I had to slide down on my butt.
 I chuckled, wondering how Champ would deal with the path I’d chosen for us.
 This was hard enough for a human.
 It would be agony for a horse.